- target activity

 Part 2: In-depth interview “What changes have occurred?”

-In the second half of the debriefing session, an interview was held with the program officer in charge of the grant work of the Arts Council Tokyo as the moderator to hear more details about the activities and results of the three years.
-What kind of joys and worries did the group have during the three years they began in search of new encounters?
-Uncover the real voice of the artist.
+In the second half of the debriefing session, an interview was conducted with the program officer in charge of Arts Council Tokyo 's grant work to hear more details about the activities and results of the three years.
+What kind of joys and worries did the group have in the three years that began in search of new encounters?
+Unravel the artist's real voice.

 ――― I heard that the origin of the activities of the "Shiroi Gekijo" series with this long-term grant was to create a new company with young people, increase the number of performances, and enhance experience.
 I think it was also a desire to increase viewing opportunities and make his work, and by extension the performing arts, accessible to more people.
 In this series, you tried to cultivate new audiences while making ticket prices cheaper.